meteor/proposal-referential-destructuring/README.md

 As in other languages that support references, `const` references are likely to be regarded as a best practice, just as `const` declarations are preferred wherever possible.

-Note also that `y` is essentially an _immutable live binding_, much like a symbol imported by an `import` declaration.
+Note also that `y` is essentially an _immutable live binding_, much like a symbol imported by an `import` declaration (though the original value resides in an object, rather than a module environment record).
 This insight leads us to the most compelling application of this sytax...

 ## Cooperation with dynamic `import()`